 The Cradle Ark is a self-feeding initiative program of The Cradle of Hope.

-The ethos of The Cradle of Hope is a HAND-UP and not a HAND-OUT!
-Our project is run on a self-sustainable basis requiring the buy-in and commitment from the community.
+The ethos of The Cradle of Hope is a HAND-UP and not just a HAND-OUT!
+Our program is run on a self-sustainable basis requiring the buy-in and commitment from the community.
 They need “skin in the game”.
 We are willing to assist and support people that show initiative.
 Whilst this approach is slower the “ownership” then rests with the community.

 The Cradle Ark property was purchased in 2007 and the development of this 14Ha agricultural land situated in Tarlton, South-Africa, only commenced in 2017.
 The community was largely suspicious and hostile and initial involvement was limited to gaining trust.
 The lack of readily available water also hampered any efforts to grow anything.